 In the previous sections, we focus on only one of the Internet applications, specifically web browsing.
 As shown in table 5.6, our scheme can be extended to support most of the popular Internet applications.
 Besides web browsing, sometimes a user may produce and transmit packets in a sporadic bursty manner as in Telnet, point of sale transaction.
 This kind of interactive applications is more sensitive to packet delay.
 Depending on the propagation delay, the network designer can choose to use different protocols.
 In terrestrial wireless networks, the terminals can use volume based reservation.
 Since the propagation delay is small, they can be delivered in a timely manner as long as the requests are scheduled with high priority.
 However since the propagation delay is long in satellite networks, the reservation overhead becomes too expensive.
-Random access can be used without violating the delay constraint as long as random access is still an option to deliver short messages in terrestrial wireless networks.
+Random access can be used without violating the delay constraint as long as random access channel bandwidth is sized appropriately.
+It should be noted that random access is still an option to deliver short messages in terrestrial wireless networks.